-To be placed on the waiting list for the FG42 you need to send the request to email@example.com not here on the site.
+To be placed on the waiting list for the FG42 you need to send the 100.00 non refundable deposit and request to firstname.lastname@example.org not here on the site.

 If you are truly interested in owning one there are two ways right now.
 The first, and surest is to get on the waiting list by contacting us at email@example.com with your contact info and stating that you want to be added to the list.
 The list is getting longer and if you get on right now the projected delivery at our present pace could be up to 9 months – hence the second option.
 Which is to bypass the list and buy one of the rifles that will be set aside out of each run that will be sold at auction – probably on gunbroker.com.
 How many?
 Probably 5 out of each run of 15.
 The opening bid will be the same price as for the “waiting list” rifles.
 If this doesn’t work we will sell them all from the list.
 If it works really well and we get more for the auction guns what will we do?
 Continue to sell to the waiting list at the SAME as before price and 5 at auction.
 This is not a way to find out how far we could jack the price up to – just a way not to have to wait.

 We have just recently changed our policy regarding adding names to the list of those wanting to purchase a semi auto FG42.
 There is now a buyers questionnaire that allows you to make choices on how you would like your rifle to look and a $100.00 non refundable deposit requirement.
 This supersedes the 500. to start the rifle and now when we are about finished with your rifle we simply call for the balance of funds.The 500 call and then the balance in another 2-4 weeks just seemed redundant.

 Things you should know/consider before buying this rifle – what makes it less than a 100% replica and what might be considered improvements in our version verses the original.